 Free guided trips: Every day at 10:30am or 2:30pm – Meeting point at the Sir Redmond Barry statue opposite of the Library, the guide will be wearing a green shirt.
 The tour takes between two and three hours and you don’t have to book it beforehand.

-At the visitor center they offer free tours, where you have a guide for four people (options in your native language), who visits whatever he likes or whatever you wish to see.
+Free tours are available at the visitor center.
+You can have a guide for four people (options in your native language), who visits whatever he likes or whatever you wish to see.
 The only condition: make a reservation a couple of days in advance and of course call to cancel if you cannot make it!

 Simply stroll through the streets of Melbourne and look out for street art, musicians and other performers, there really are a lot of good artists.

 Australian Center of Moving Image: At Federation Square.
 The ACMI is a free museum, which is quite playful and interactive, evoking the digital culture (evolution of cinema, of television, etc)

 The National Gallery of Victoria on St Kilda Rd is a free museum, that also exhibits various expositions from different periods.